nodirt/megadono/README.md

 megadono
 ========

-A test program for my sister Dono
+A program for test examinations.
+Made for my sister, Dono.